What are the causes and treatment for female adult acne?Acne & Scars

 can someone please tell me what is happening to my face please, i am 29yo female, i have a moderate clear skin and whenever pimple/acne comes it goes away in just a few days and usually the most i have at a go is 1-3 pimple and rarely have them. however ever since last year october my face condition deteriorates, pimple/acne come and never go away it became red spots on my skin, and i have them so often, and i have enlarged pores and its spreading from a small area to a bigger surface, this has never happen to me. i try pimple creme, acne spot creme, washes my face morning and night but no improvement. i don’t or rarely apply makeup on my face. what should i do? hope to get a reply thank u in advance!

-Acne is caused by the 4 main mechanisms :
+Acne is caused by four main mechanisms :

-Usually salicyclic acid is able to treat all 4 issues and is an important part of your acne skincare.
+Usually salicyclic acid is able to treat all four issues and is an important part of your acne skin care.

-Do visit a doctor who has great experience with acne to have a detailed consultation and your other possible options.
+Do visit a doctor who has experience with acne to have a detailed consultation and to know your other possible options.

 I’m very sorry to hear that – acne sucks.